apache/druid/docs/tutorials/tutorial-sql-query-view.md

 8. From the engine menu you can also edit the query context and turn off some query defaults.

-   Uncheck **Use approximate COUNT(DISTINCT)** and rerun the query.
+   Deselect **Use approximate COUNT(DISTINCT)** and rerun the query.
 The country count in the results decreases because the computation has become more exact.
 See [SQL aggregation functions](../querying/sql-aggregations.md) for more information.

 9. Query view can provide information about a function, in case you aren't sure exactly what it does.